nmagee/ds1002/about/policies.md

 This course is governed by the UVA honor code policy.
 If you are unfamiliar with this policy or have questions, please contact me.
 In particular, you are expected to do your own work and not to provide assistance to others on individual activities.
-Plagiarism or copying code or solutions, even with attribution, is considered cheating.
+Plagiarism or copying code or solutions (or using AI-based LLMs, etc.) even with attribution, is considered cheating.
 Course materials should not be shared or distributed outside this class.
 For more information, visit [www.virginia.edu/honor](https://www.virginia.edu/honor).

 ## SDAC and Other Special Accommodations